Better-Player/espeakng-sys/README.md

 ```

 ## License
-`espeakng-sys` is dual licensed under the Apache-2.0 and MIT license, at your discretion
+`espeakng-sys` is dual licensed under the Apache-2.0 and MIT license, at your discretion.
+Do note though, `espeak-ng` itself is licensed under the [GPL](http://www.gnu.org/licenses)